 I have led something of an interesting life journey to date.
-Travelled to over one hundred cities, lived in five countries, a heart attack at the age of only twenty-seven and generally extreme living on many plains both positive and negative.
+Travelled to over one hundred cities, lived in five countries and generally extreme living on many plains both positive and negative.
 Without wanting to sound too immodest, I have lived to the full.
 I continue to do so today and yet I hold the mantle of being objective as one of my strongest personal traits.
 For all my (lack of...) worldly wisdom and experience though, I had an innate and perhaps somewhat irrational fear of trading and investment, even though for the longest period I wanted to try my hand at it.

 I've always had something of an admiration for those who invest.
 Whether they have put £100 on the line or £1'000'000, my first instinctual question was always "but how can you KNOW for certain you will get a return?"
 After just under a year of playing in the cryptocurrency market, its now obviously apparent to me no one can know for sure of course and anyone who says they are 100% certain is either deluded or lying.
 Whilst its never an absolute however, some investments are obvious game-changers even to the uneducated and as a result you can still be very confident of success.